Online Low Rank Matrix Completion: Introduction

-\paragraph{Our Techniques and Contributions:} We first present a method based on the explore-then-commit (ETC) approach (Algorithm \ref{algo:p1}).
+\textbf{Our Techniques and Contributions:} We first present a method based on the explore-then-commit (ETC) approach (Algorithm \ref{algo:p1}).
 For the first few rounds, the algorithm runs a pure exploration strategy by sampling random items for each user.
-We use the data obtained by pure exploration to learn a good estimate of the underlying reward matrix $\fl{P}$; this result requires a non-trivial modifications of standard matrix completion results \cite{chen2019noisy}.
+We use the data obtained by pure exploration to learn a good estimate of the underlying reward matrix $\fl{P}$; this result requires a slight modification of the standard matrix completion result in \citet{chen2019noisy}.
 We then run the exploitation rounds based on the current estimate.
 In particular, for the remaining rounds, the algorithm commits to the arm with the highest estimated reward for each user.
-With the ETC algorithm, we can achieve a regret bound of $O(\s{polylog} (\s{M}+\s{N}) \s{T}^{2/3})$ (Thm. \ref{thm:baseline}) when $\s{N}\le \s{M}$.
-This bound is able to get rid of the dependence on $\s{N}$, implying non-trivial guarantees even when $\s{T}<<\s{N}$.
+With the ETC algorithm, we achieve a regret bound of $O(\s{polylog} (\s{M}+\s{N}) \s{T}^{2/3})$ (Thm. \ref{thm:baseline}).
+This bound is able to get rid of the dependence on $\s{N}$, implying non-trivial guarantees even when $\s{T}\ll \s{N}$.
 That is, we require only $\s{polylog} (\s{M}+\s{N})$ exploratory recommendations per user.
 However, the dependence of the algorithm on $\s{T}$ is sub-optimal.
-To alleviate this concern, we study the special but critical case of rank-one reward matrix.
+To address this, we study the special but critical case of rank-one reward matrix.
+The rank-$1$ setting is itself technically challenging \citep{katariya2017stochastic} and encapsulates many key issues.
 We provide a novel algorithm \textsc{OCTAL} in Algorithm \ref{algo:phased_elim} and a modified version in Algorithm \ref{algo:phased_elim2} that achieves nearly optimal regret bound of $O(\s{polylog} (\s{M}+\s{N}) \s{T}^{1/2})$ (see Theorems \ref{thm:main1} and \ref{thm:main2}).
-The key insight is that in the rank-one case, we only need to cluster users based on their true latent representation to ensure low regret.
+The key insight is that in rank-one case, we need to cluster users based on their true latent representation to ensure low regret.